 The Museum Island’s Five Museums

 Designed by architect Alfred Messel, the Pergamon Museumattracts around one million visitors every year, making it Berlin’s most popular museum.
 Under the Master Plan Museum Island, the refurbishment of the Pergamon Museum is ongoing until 2025.
 In this process, the museum, originally designed with three wings, will have a fourth wing added.
 The large room showing the Pergamon Altar is presently closed until 2019.
 However, visitors can still view the remarkable Ishtar Gate and Processional Way, the impressive Roman Market Gate of Miletus, and the fascinating collection in the Museum of Islamic Art.
 The new wing with glass façades will be showing the Kalabscha Gate, the columned hall of Pharaoh Sahure, and the Tell Halaf façade.
-You can book your tickets here.
+Tickets for the Pergamonmuseum

 The Bode-Museum’s general refurbishment and renovation was concluded in 2005.
 Now, in its new splendour, it houses an extensive collection of sculptures from the medieval period to the late eighteenth century, as well as treasures from the Museum of Byzantine Art and the Numismatic Collection.
 The museum is located at the northern tip of Museum Island.
 In summer, the opposite bank of the river with its wonderful view is a popular place to meet and relax.
-You can book your tickets here.
+Tickets for the Bode-Museum

 Work started on the original Neues Museum (New Museum) in 1841.
 Designed by Prussian master builder and court architect Friedrich August Stüler, the construction alone was a sensation.
 Not only did the design extensively use prefabricated cast and wrought iron structural elements, but steam power was the main source of energy on the site.
 In the Second World War, the museum was severely damaged and it remained a ruin until 1999.
 Rebuilding and refurbishing the museum took ten years, a process led by the offices of the renowned architect David Chipperfield.
 Since the museum’s spectacular reopening in 2009, it has presented a selection of outstanding pieces from the Egyptian Museum, the Papyrus Collection, the Museum of Prehistory and Early History, and the Collection of Classical Antiquities.
 The famous bust of the Ancient Egyptian queen Nefertiti is the showpiece exhibit in the Neues Museum.

 TheAlte Nationalgalerie (Old National Gallery), set on a plinth, rises impressively over the Museum Island rather like a “temple of the arts”.
 And with Prussian court architect Friedrich August Stüler inspired by the Acropolis in Athens, his design resonated with just that quasi-religious mood of the muses.
 After nearly ten years work, the gallery was opened in 1876.
 It now not only shows painting and sculpture from the neoclassical period through Romanticism to the Biedermeier period (1815-1848), but also Impressionist and early modernist art.
 The collection includes works by such renowned artists as Caspar David Friedrich, Claude Monet, Edouard Manet, Auguste Renoir, Max Liebermann, Lovis Corinth, Adolphe Menzel, Karl Blechen and Karl Friedrich Schinkel.
 The gallery is also home to Johann Gottfried Schadow’s Princesses Luise and Friederike, regarded as the most beautiful sculpture by a Prussian artist.
-You can book your tickets here.
+Tickets for the Alte Nationalgalerie

 Designed by Karl Friedrich Schinkel, the Altes Museum (Old Museum) was opened in 1830 as the first museum on Museum Island.
 At that time, the striking neoclassical façade structured by Ionic columns, expansive foyer and attractive rotunda were quite exceptional for a public building.
 Today, after refurbishment, the museum is home to a permanent exhibition showcasing the arts and sculpture from classical antiquity, from ancient Greece to the Roman Empire, including portrait busts of Caesar and Cleopatra.
 An especial highlight is the collection of Etruscan art, the largest outside Italy.
-You can book your tickets here.
+Tickets for the Altes Museum

 Hints and tips for your visit